 However, if your ears are not the correct shape or size, it can be difficult to find a sleeping position comfortable enough to maintain while wearing Bedphones.
 The bulk of negative customer reviews cite this—and flimsiness, which we will discuss in a bit—as a major disappointment.

-In terms of comfort as it relates to sleep onset, great fitting Bedphones will probably be a godsend for people wanting to take calls and listen to music without possibly affecting their sleep-wake cycle.
-Smartphones are a source of artificial light, and the temptation to use them—for browsing social media, playing games, etc.—is only strengthened by actually holding them; so the inline microphone and the button remote will help a lot.
+In terms of comfort as it relates to sleep onset, great fitting Bedphones are probably be a godsend for people wanting to take calls and listen to music without possibly affecting their sleep-wake cycle.
+Smartphones are a source of artificial light, and the temptation to use them—for browsing social media, playing games, etc.—is only strengthened by actually holding them; so the inline microphone and the button remote helps a lot.

 DubsLabs founder Eric Dubs wasn’t playing around when he decided to develop and manufacture sleep headphones.
 First of all, there is a measure of comfort to be had with DubsLabs specializing in headphones—and more specifically, headphones for sleep.
 This is not some big name, faceless corporation or all-around manufacturer getting into a niche market.

-This current incarnation of Bedphones took more than a year of research and development to make, and it was built specifically to address customer feedback.
-Compared to the original Bedphones, Gen.3 has speakers that are 15% thinner, ear hooks that are more ergonomic, and cables that are thicker and more durable.
+Compared to the original Bedphones, Gen. 3.5 has speakers that are 15% thinner, ear hooks that are more ergonomic, and cables that are thicker and more durable.
 The microphone and button remote are also new additions.

 The point we’re making here is that DubsLabs seems to want to grow along with its customer base; and is consistent when it comes to making improvements and additions to make their products better.
-That’s a great unsaid company promise, and it makes for great potential—although how all that translates in reality is a different story.
+That’s a great unsaid company promise.

-What do we mean by that?
-Well, we looked at customer reviews, and this product elicits a very interesting average response from its users—in that there is no real average.
-People either love it or hate it, which could be the result of the fit; which we’ve already discussed.
+As we looked at customer reviews, we noticed that this product elicits a very interesting average response from its users—in that there is no real average.
+People either love it or hate it, which could be the result of the fit.

-Bedphones Gen.3 are $39.95, with free US shipping and just an additional $5 for worldwide shipping.
+As of this writing, DubsLabs Bedphones Gen. 3.5 are $59.95, with free US shipping.
 If you’re in the US: Once you place an order, expect it to arrive within two to five days.
-Bedphones Wireless is significantly more expensive at $99.95, but the design does potentially Bedphones much more comfortable and less prone to breaking.
+Bedphones Wireless is significantly more expensive at $99.95, but the design does potentially make Bedphones much more comfortable and less prone to breaking.

-Bedphones certainly look attractive, and their adjustable nature combined with the mobile app appeals to us here at Good Night’s Rest.
-That the product is lightweight and includes a microphone is also ideal, although we are worried about the build quality; especially since we have not, as of yet, confirmed the existence of a trial period or a return policy.
+Bedphones are attractive, and their adjustable nature combined with the mobile app appeals to us here at Good Night’s Rest.
+That the product is lightweight and includes a microphone and button remote is also ideal.
+We’re all about minimizing exposure to artificial light at nighttime, and these features help a lot.